 Then, you consider treatment options for the anterior uveitis you suspect is causing Max’s low intraocular pressure.

-This is when access to Clinical Briefs is essential.
+This is when access to Dx & Tx, the clinical monographs in Plumb’s Pro, is essential.

-With Plumb’s Pro, the robust library of practical, peer-reviewed Clinical Briefs is always available to you from any device.
+With Plumb’s Pro, this robust library of practical, peer-reviewed clinical monographs is always available to you from any device.
 These monographs provide the diagnostic and treatment information you need at the point of care—without all the searching and second-guessing.

-For this case, you select the Clinical Brief for anterior uveitis.
+For this case, you select the Dx & Tx monograph for anterior uveitis.
 Within the treatment section, you confirm that atropine is an appropriate choice for pain and decide this is the best option for Max.

 With Max treated and resting, you now want to make sure his owner has the appropriate information she needs to care for him at home.